hinto-janai/festival/gui/README.md

    ├  ├─ collection.bin # The main music `Collection`, holds metadata and PATHs to audio files.
    ├  ├─ settings.bin   # `GUI`-specific settings, e.g: sorting methods, album size.
    ├  ├─ state.bin      # `GUI`-specific state, e.g: current tab, search input.
    ├
+   ├─ image/ # These are resized images of the album art.
+   ├         # Festival itself does not need these (all images are ├         # within `collection.bin` itself) however, Festival hooks ├         # into the OS's native controls which needs a PATH to an ├         # image to display it.
+These are for that.
+   ├
    ├─ signal/ # This is how Festival communicates with an existing one ├          # (e.g `festival --play`), via filesystem-based signals.